Media Literacy

 2: Algorithms determining what we consume: In the same way in which Spotify and Netflix determine what shows and music we should listen to based upon what we like, and thumbs down and so on, social media drives our consumption of news and information in the same way.

-The primary intent of social media is to keep users on the platform for as long as possible regardless of what we are doing; watching videos, liking photos or sharing posts, it doesn’t matter so long as our eyeballs remain on their platform.
+The primary intent of social media is to keep users on the platform for as long as possible regardless of what we are doing: watching videos, liking photos, or sharing posts.
+It doesn’t matter as long as our eyeballs remain on their platform.
 This allows social media outlets such as Facebook, TikTok and Instagram to sell advertising and generate billions of dollars of revenue each month.

-So just as you might prefer Beiber over Beethoven on your music playlists, computer-driven algorithms will both increase music that has more in common with your tastes and then removes those that do not.
-Undeniably, these algorithms are both practical and helpful in ensuring your wants and needs are met more often than not.
+So just as you might prefer Beiber over Beethoven on your music playlists, computer-driven algorithms will increase music that has more in common with your tastes and then remove those that do not.
+Undeniably, these algorithms are practical and helpful in ensuring your wants and needs are often met.

-But wait; what if those algorithms effectively removed some of the most fantastic music we have never heard?
-Music that might provide us with an insight into new cultural areas put us in a completely different headspace or open our eyes to how other generations of music shaped the music we listen to today.
-What a shallow pool of musical tastes we would quickly swim in as all of our playlists blend into the same 100 songs we listen to all the time.
+But wait; what if those algorithms effectively removed some of the most fantastic music we have ever heard?
+Music that might provide insight into new cultural areas puts us in a completely different headspace or opens our eyes to how other generations of music shaped the music we listen to today.
+What a shallow pool of musical tastes we would quickly swim in as our playlists blend into the same 100 songs we listen to all the time.
 Sound familiar?

 So if we transfer that process of algorithms feeding us our musical tastes into how social media feeds us news and events, it is not hard to see how our biases, likes and dislikes can be quickly targeted and capitalized upon in the same way.